SDU-eScience/Documentation/docs/source/index.rst

 logstash configuration
 ^^^^^^^^^^^^^^^^^^^^^^^

 Logstash configuration file is in the JSON format.
 It is in our case called ''audit.conf'' and  locates at ''/etc/logstash/conf.d''.
-It has three defined sections-''ínput'', ''filter'' and ''output'' for configuring Logstash to store the beats data in Elasticsearch.
+It has three defined sections-''ínput'', ''filter'' and ''output''.

+* The input section configures Logstash to read the messages from the "beats" queue.
+* The output writes the resulting information to Elasticsearch under the "audit_log2" index.
+* The stdout writes the resulting output in an easily readable format to the stdout.
+This can be commented out once debugging is finished.

+The Logstash configuration file is shown as below.

 .. code-block:: yml